SAP Indirect Access License Fees Can Be Significant and Unexpected

 Indirect Access Definition

-Here’s the definition taken from the current SAP System Measurement Guide – Version 7.0 (Jan-2017):
+Here’s the definition is taken from the current SAP System Measurement Guide – Version 7.0 (Jan-2017):

 13.8 Indirect Use